jlndk/devoops/report/01_Introduction.md

 # Devoops Project Report

-This report details our project done February to May in 2020 during the course "DevOps, Software Evolution and Software Maintenance" at IT University of Copenhagen.
+This document is the final report of Group D(evOops) for course "DevOps, Software Evolution and Software Maintenance" at IT University of Copenhagen.
+This report covers a project done February to May in 2020 by the following members:

-Project team members:
 - Hjalte Sorgenfrei Mac Dalland, hjda@itu.dk
 - Jakob Isrealsen, jais@itu.dk
 - Jonas Lindenskov Nielsen, joln@itu.dk